 Chambers USA (2017) ranks Thomas among the leading individuals practicing in real estate in the United States.
 In 2015, he was named a Law360 “MVP” in Real Estate for the second consecutive year.
 He had previously been one of only five attorneys nationwide to be profiled by Law360 as a "Rising Star" in the area of Real Estate in 2012.
 Additionally, in January 2015 Law360 once again named Willkie as one of its “Real Estate Groups of the Year,” and Thomas was selected to serve on Law360’s Real Estate Editorial Advisory Board.

 Thomas has represented the following clients in transactions closed in recent years:

-- Colony NorthStar, Inc. and Chatham Lodging Trust in connection with an $850 million CMBS mortgage loan financing secured by interests in 47 hotels located in 16 states.
+- Colony NorthStar, Inc. and Chatham Lodging Trust in a 2017 $850 million CMBS refinancing secured by interests in 47 branded Marriott, Hilton and Hyatt hotels in 16 states.

 - Two Sigma Investments, LP in the first third-party lease for space at The Bridge at Cornell Tech, a new building on Cornell University’s under-construction Roosevelt Island Technology Campus, in 2017.

 Paramount Group, Inc. and joint venture partner Blackstone Group in their $975 million refinancing of One Market Plaza, a 1.6 million-square-foot Class A office and retail property comprising two office towers in the South Financial District of San Francisco, in 2017.

 - A family business in its 2016 sale of its interest in 817 Broadway, a 140,000-square-foot commercial building located at the corner of East 12th Street in Manhattan’s Greenwich Village.

 - Paramount Group in its 2016 $850 million mortgage financing of 1301 Avenue of the Americas.